+School School of Mathematics and Statistics

+Programme Mathematics

-School School of Mathematics and Stat School of Mathematics and Statistics Programme Mathematics Course Title Differential Calculus and Matri ces Course Type Minor A Course Level 100-199 Course Code MG1DSCUMT121 Course Overview This course introduces the Theory and Applications of Differential Calculus as well as Matrices.
+Course Title Differential Calculus and Matrices s

+Course Type Minor A

+Course Level 100-199

+Course Code MG1DSCUMT121

+Course Overview This course introduces the Theory and Applications of Differential Calculus as well as Matrices.
 Partial derivatives and the rules for differentiating several variable functions are also introduced.
 The students will be enabled to solve systems of linear equations, evaluate characteristic roots and characteristic vectors and apply Cayley Hamilton Theorem for finding inverse.

-Semester 1 Credit 4 Total Student Learning Time Instructional hours for theory 60 p Instructional hours for ractical/lab work/field work Pre-requisite Mathematics at Plus Two Level/H igher Secor ndary
+Semester 1 Credit 4

+Total Student Learning Time Instructional hours for theory 60 ructional hours for al/lab work/field work

+Pre-requisite Mathematics at Plus Two Level/High her Secondary

-CO No. Expected Course Outcome Learning Domains PSO No. Upon completion of this course, students will be able to; 1 Analyse the behaviour of functions and evaluate limits An, E 1 2 Analyse the geometrical concepts of partial derivatives and apply the rules for differentiating several variable functions A, An 2 3 Understand Matrix transformations and evaluate system of U, E 3
+CO No. Expected Course Outcome Learning Domains PSO No. Upon completion of this course, students will be able to; 1 Analyse the behaviour of functions and evaluate limits An, E 1 2 Analyse the geometrical concepts of partial derivatives and apply the rules for differentiating several variable functions A, An 2 3 Understand Matrix transformations and evaluate system of U, E 3 equations 4 Evaluate characteristic roots and characteristic vectors for square matrices and utilize the applications of Cayley - Hamilton Theorem.
+An, E 4

-(Learning Domains: Remember (R), Understand (U), Apply (A), Analyse (An), Evaluate (E), Create (C), Skill (S))
+^{(}Learning Domains: Remember (R), Understand (U), Apply (A), Analyse (An), Evaluate (E), Create (C), Skill (S))

-Module 1 Hours CO No Analysis of Functions -I : Increasing, Decreasing, convex and concave functions, Analysis of Functions -II : Relative Extrema, L' Hospital's Rule, Indeterminate Forms, Applications Text-1 : Chapter 3- section 3.1 & 3.2 (Geometric implications of multiplicity, Analysis of polynomials are excluded) and Chapter- 6 section 6.5 15 1 Module 2 Partial derivatives, The Chain Rule, Extreme values and Saddle points and their applications.
-Text-2 : Chapter 14, sections 14,3,14.4 and 14.7 15 2 Module 3 Rank of a matrix, Elementary Transformations of a matrix, Reduction to normal form, Employment of only row (column) Transformations, Inverse of a matrix, Systems of linear equations and applications.
-Text -3 : Chapter 4 - Sections 4.1 to 4.8 and section 4.11, Chapter 6 : Sections 6.1 to 6.6 15 3 Module 4 Characteristic roots and Characteristic vectors, Fundamental Theorems, Cayley - Hamilton Theorem and applications.
+Module 1 Hours CO No Analysis of Functions -I : Increasing, Decreasing, convex and concave functions, Analysis of Functions -II : Relative Extrema, L' Hospital's Rule, Indeterminate Forms, Applications 15 1 Text-1: Chapter 3- section 3.1 & 3.2 (Geometric implications of multiplicity, Analysis of polynomials are excluded) and Chapter- 6 section 6.5 Module 2 Partial derivatives, The Chain Rule, Extreme values and Saddle points and their applications.
+Text-2: Chapter 14, sections 14,3,14.4 and 14.7 15 2 Module 3 Rank of a matrix, Elementary Transformations of a matrix, Reduction to normal form, Employment of only row (column) Transformations, Inverse of a matrix, Systems of linear equations and applications.
+Text - 3: Chapter 4 - Sections 4.1 to 4.8 and section 4.11, Chapter 6: 15 3 Sections 6.1 to 6.6 Module 4 Characteristic roots and Characteristic vectors, Fundamental Theorems, Cayley - Hamilton Theorem and applications.
 Text- 3.
 Chapter-11- Sections 11.1, 11.2 and section 11.11 15 4

-Mode of Transaction Classroom activities: Direct Instruction: Brainstorming lecture, E-learning,interactive Instruction, Seminar, Group Assignments, Authentic learning,Presentation by students group wise.Field activities: Case studies and Problem solving sessionsLab based activities: Softwares will be used Mode of Assessment Lab based activities: Softwares will be used MODE OF ASSESSMENT A. Continuous Comprehensive Assessment (CCA)-40 marks 1.
-Two Internal Examinations: 210 = 20 marks 2.
-Assignments and Quiz: 10 marks
+Mode of Classroom activities: Direct Instruction: Brainstorming lecture, E-learning,

+Transaction interactive Instruction, Seminar, Group Assignments, Authentic learning,

+Presentation by students group wise.

+Field activities: Case studies and Problem solving sessions

+Lab based activities: Softwares will be used

+Mode of MODE OF ASSESSMENT

+Assessment A. Continuous Comprehensive Assessment (CCA)-40 marks

+1. Two Internal Examinations: 210 = 20 marks

+2. Assignments and Quiz: 10 marks